-Business Environment Capabilities - Peru
+Business Environment Capabilities - Singapore

+- 1. Seek out and evaluate potential partners for foreign operations - 2.
+Market analysis at the industry level - 3.
+Understand and manage the complexity of foreign distribution channels

+4. Read economic and political data to interpret and anticipate trends at the global, regional and country levels

+- 5. Tap into networks such as trade associations and chambers of commerce in foreign countries - 6.
+Legal and regulatory framework of foreign countries

-- 1. Market analysis at the industry level - 2.
-Seek out and evaluate potential partners for foreign operations - 3.
-Read economic and political data to interpret and anticipate trends at the global, regional and country levels - 4.
-Understand and manage the complexity of foreign distribution channels - 5.
-Tap into networks such as trade associations and chambers of commerce in foreign countries - 6.
-Legal and regulatory framework of foreign countries and regulatory framework of foreign countries.
+The classification of required versus important capabilities are more evenly spread out in the Business Environment cluster (see Table 4-6).
+Two capabilities are deemed to be less important and less required, and therefore in the design of the curriculum of this cluster, the emphasis of these two capabilities 1) Read economic and political data to interpret and anticipate trends at the global, regional and country levels and 2) Tap into networks such as trade associations and chambers of commerce in foreign countries can be lower in emphasis.
 Priority should be placed on Seek out and evaluate potential partners for foreign operations and Market analysis at the industry level.

-The classification of required versus important capabilities are more evenly spread out in the Business Environment cluster (see Table 4-6).
-Two capabilities are deemed to be less important and less required, and therefore in the design of the curriculum of this cluster, the emphasis of these two capabilities 1) Understand and manage the complexity of foreign distribution channels, and 2) Legal